EnigmasLab/enigma-core/docs/docs/nodes/RunNode/local.md

 # Set Up and Run a Node in a Local Private Network

-Now that the application is ready and the keyring populated, it's time to see how to locally run an Injective node.
+Now that the application is ready and the keyring populated, it's time to see how to locally run an Enigma node.
 This guide will walk you through setting up a standalone network locally, if you wish to join as a validator on Mainnet or Testnet, please follow the relevant guides [here](../../develop/guides/).

 ## Initialize the Chain